bubbafat/FirebaseSharp/readme.md

 # Fun Facts

 - This is a .NET Portable Library
-- It currently only consumes and delivers JSON
 - It has synch and async (TPL) versions of all methods
-- It supports streaming gets and parses the event
+- It supports streaming gets and produces events for item added, updated, and removed
 - Custom headers are not yet supported
 - It throws on error HTTP status codes  (happy path is always success)
 - It probably sucks